Nakajima-Foundation/ownplate/docs/PITCH.md

 ## Accomplishments that we are proud of

-We are making a very good progress in applying technologies (especially the real-time notification mechanism of Firebase) to solve this problem, identifying various issues involved in food services and focusing on user experiences both by both restaurants and their customers.
+We are making a very good progress in applying technologies (especially the real-time notification mechanism of Firebase) to solve this problem, identifying various issues involved in food services and focusing on user experiences for restaurants and their customers.

 ## Challenges we ran into